I’ve got news about your next 5th Avenue shopping spree. (That’s still a thing, right?) Clothing in New York state is tax exempt.

 New York Clothing Sales Tax Exemption Examples

 First of all, if you sell online you need to know that New York is a destination-based state that allows for local rates.
 For the purposes of sales tax collection and reporting, this is the most complicated kind of state.
-(You can read more here about destination-based states and the slightly friendly origin-based states.)
+(You can read more here about destination-based states and their slightly friendlier counterparts, origin-based states, here.)

 So if you are a merchant with sales tax nexus in New York, then you need to charge sales tax based at the rate of your buyer’s ship to address.